-Figure 4.
+Figure 6.
 Timeline showing system build, industry rollout and helpdesk support key phases.

-5.7 How will the system be maintained after launch?
+5.9 How will the system be maintained after launch?

-Once industry has fully transitioned from paper to digital passports (anticipated to be by harvest 2026) there will be a period where industry will potentially require a high level of support.
+Once industry has fully transitioned from paper to digital passports there will be a period where industry will potentially require a high level of support.
 This is because it is likely that those businesses and individuals who are less open to change and those who will require more support to change will leave their transition as late as possible.
-For this reason, it is not expected that the developer or support teams will be scaled back to the level required for 'business as usual' phase for at least six months after full transition.
+For this reason, it is not expected that the developer or support teams will be scaled back to the level required for the 'business as usual' phase for at least six months after full transition.
 In real terms, the proposed DP Ownership Group will be responsible for reviewing progress and ensuring that the correct level of support is in place.

-Anticipating that the business as usual (BAU) phase will start in June 2026, this is the stage at which the developer team will move into maintenance mode.
+The business as usual (BAU) phase is the stage at which the developer team will move into maintenance mode.
 This will include: